nicopietroni/quadwild/README.md

 ```
 The command takes as input a mesh and three optional configuration files:

-##### <mesh>
-Filename of the input triangle mesh. **The mesh can be either an obj or a ply.**
+- `<mesh>`: filename of the input triangle mesh. **The mesh can be either an obj or a ply.**

-##### .txt setup file (optional)
-The txt setup file contains the parameters in the pipeline. **By default, the executable loads the file basic_setup.txt** and two other examples are included, names basic_setup_mechanical.txt and basic_setup_organic.txt.
+- `.txt setup file` (optional): The txt setup file contains the parameters in the pipeline. **By default, the executable loads the file basic_setup.txt** and two other examples are included, names basic_setup_mechanical.txt and basic_setup_organic.txt.
 Any setup parameter can be specified to control the output result.
 The setup file has the following fields:
 ```
 do_remesh 1/0 		          // remesh or not the input mesh
 sharp_feature_thr 35      // the dihedral angle of sharp features (-1 no features)